Kevin-Miao/189-PytorchTF/README.md

 ## Environment Set Up

 For this module, we will be both working with **DataHub/Jupyter Notebook**.
 Please refer to [this link](https://jupyter.org/install) to get more information on how to run **Jupyter** locally.
 **Additionally**, we will also be using **Google Colab** to use GPUs to train our models.
 If you are using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true), make sure to log in on with your bMail and follow the prompts until you see an orange window containing a 'Welcome to Colab' notebook.
-The use should be pretty intuitive and similar to JupyterNotebook.
+The use should be pretty intuitive and similar to Jupyter Notebook.

 ### Running GPU (Google Colab)